fuzzymfx/fuzzymfx.github.io/content/posts/roadmaptosofteng.md

 ## cbrtl

-[cbrtl](https://cbrtl.github.io) is a small, tight knit group of programmers and open source sorcerers who like to craft fun projects together and build a community.
+[cbrtl](https://cbrtl.github.io) was a small, tight knit group of programmers and open source sorcerers who like to craft fun projects together and build a community; a platform we started in our college days that aimed at sharing this experience with you, first-hand.

-This is a **free** platform we started in our college days that aims at sharing this experience with you, first-hand.
-We would be building stuff together, writing code, and sharing resources.
-I deeply value my time, and I am sure you do too.
-Hence, it would be understandable if at times, I am unavilable to help you out.
 The primary goal still remains the same: to empower you to build stuff and become a better engineer.
-Any help in donating and contributing more to building the platform would be appreciated.
-Optionally, you could follow this guide and get started on your own.

-To begin with, drop a mail at [anubhabr50@gmail.com](mailto:anubhabr50@gmail.com) with the subject as `cbrtl`, and I'll get back to you with the resources and the plan.

-I'll be writing more on this, and sharing more resources as we move on.
-If you have any questions, feel free to reach out below.
-I'd be happy to help you out.